thoerner/nfthub/README.md

 ## Pages

+- `/app/page.tsx`: This is the landing page, designed according to the Figma sketch that was shared.
 - `/app/mint/page.tsx`: This is the mint page where users can perform simple minting operations.
 The UI prompts users to connect their wallet if it is not connected when attempting to mint.
 - `/app/collection/page.tsx`: This is the collection page where users can view their NFTs.
 The UI prompts users to connect their wallet if it is not connect when viewing their collection.